 How it links to the Bath Award

-The Bath Award is another new employability initiative launching in 2025.
+The Bath Award is another new employability initiative that launched in September 2025.
 Like My Employability Profile, the Bath Award uses the Capabilities Framework to help you develop key employability skills that we know employers value the most.

 Some of the 'experiences' you complete through My Employability Profile will be Bath Award endorsed, and will count towards the professional development aspect of your Award.
 However, there is no requirement that you sign up for (or complete) the Bath Award to be able to use My Employability Profile; they are completely separate, and you can use My Employability Profile without engaging with the Bath Award.